apinto/CiscoASARuleAnalysis/README.md

 # CiscoASARuleAnalysis (asaACLanalysis.py)
-Cisco ASA Firewall access list analysis tool
+# Cisco ASA Firewall access list analysis tool

 Should you have a Cisco ASA Firewall with thousand of ACL lines accumulated over the years and you need a tool to help you to clean up useless rules, this scrip may help you.

-Tasks that the scrip may perform (menu presented):
+# Tasks that the scrip may perform (tools' menu):

 (F) - Fetch data from device via ssh